 The bill amends sections 323.152 and 4503.065 of the Revised Code to revise the calculation and eligibility criteria for the homestead exemption in Ohio.
-It raises the income threshold for eligibility from "thirty thousand dollars" to the "ninetieth percentile of household modified adjusted gross income of all Ohio residents."
-The method for calculating the tax reduction is also updated, moving from a fixed amount of "twenty-five thousand dollars" to a percentage of the taxable value of the property based on the applicant's income percentile.
-A structured table is introduced to outline exemption percentages, ranging from 20% for those at or below 50% to 4% for those at or below 90%.
-Additionally, provisions are included for disabled veterans and surviving spouses of public service officers killed in the line of duty, ensuring they receive appropriate tax reductions.
+It changes the income threshold for eligibility from "thirty thousand dollars" to the "ninetieth percentile of household modified adjusted gross income of all Ohio residents."
+The method for calculating the tax reduction is also updated, moving from a fixed dollar amount to a percentage of the taxable property value based on the applicant's income percentile.
+A new table is introduced to outline exemption percentages, which range from 20% for those at or below 50% income to 4% for those at or below 90%.

 Statutes affected: